ryse2d/ryse2d-x-3rd-party-libs-src/README.md

 - We use MacOSX to build all the static libraries for iOS, Android, Mac and Tizen.

+- We use Windows to build all the static libraries for Win32, WP8 and WinRT.

 - We use Ubuntu to build all the static libraries for Linux.

-- Windows is not supported yet

 Other configuration were not tested.
 Compiling the Android binaries from a Linux or Windows machine were not tested, so we don't know if it works or not.